-If you have been following the Coffee Spot for any length of time, you’ll know that I really, really dislike the way coffee tastes when drunk from disposable cups.
-This has led me to adopt a somewhat evangelical attitude to reusable coffee cups and, while I’ve been championing them for some time now, I realise that I’ve been doing it in a rather haphazard fashion.
-This page is my attempt to address that, along with a wider article that I wrote on the subject of reusable cups and a follow-up from 2018.
+If you have been following the Coffee Spot for any length of time, you’ll know that I really, really dislike the way that coffee tastes when drunk from disposable cups.
+This led me to adopt a somewhat evangelical attitude to reusable coffee cups and, while I championed them for some time on the Coffee Spot, I began to realise that I was doing so in a rather haphazard fashion.

 The guide provides a short summary for each of the reusable coffee cups that I use, my thoughts on each one, plus links to the articles I’ve written about them.
 I’ve grouped them as follows in what I hope is a fairly logical manner: